jlmassey1991/jlmassey1991/README.md

 - 🔭 I’m currently working on ... using data to improve health outcomes!
 - 🌱 I’m currently learning ... how to use our AI data pipeline platform at CDC called 1CDP
-- 👯 I’m looking to collaborate on ... causal inference, ML, health equity, value based care, place based health, clinical effectiveness, and reducing healthcare costs
+- 👯 I’m looking to collaborate on ... causal inference, ML, health equity, value based care, care gaps, clinical effectiveness, and reducing healthcare costs
 - 🤔 I’m looking for help with ... my next step in my career
 - 💬 Ask me about ...
 Rock Climbing
 - 🎵 I'm listening to ...
 From the Start by Laufey